-Washington Post
+Ruth Bader Ginsburg, Supreme Court justice and legal pioneer for gender equality, dies at 87

 She had colon cancer surgery in 1999, which was accompanied by precautionary chemotherapy and radiation treatment, but she never missed a day of oral arguments.
 And in February 2009, she underwent surgery for early-stage pancreatic cancer but managed to return to the bench when the court returned from recess less than three weeks later.

 Instead, cancer took her husband first.
 Again, she was on the bench the next day.

 It was the final day of the court’s term, and she had an opinion to deliver.
 She thought of having another justice read the summary for her, but her children insisted she go herself, saying it was what their father would have wanted.

+Justice Ginsburg’s survivors include two children, Jane C. Ginsburg and James S. Ginsburg; four grandchildren; two step-grandchildren; and a great-granddaughter.

-Fletcher is a former Post staff writer.
+Fletcher is a former Washington Post staff writer.

 Read more Washington Post obituaries